copsahl/Quack/README.md

 ## What is Quack?

-Quack provides is with a cutting edge, top of the line, way to deal with data!
+Quack provides us with a cutting edge, top of the line, way to deal with data!
 How does it do that you might ask?
 Well, lets just take a look at it's name real quick...

 Quack =  Queue + Stack